Jaxpi/top-down-experimental/NOTES.md

 };
 ```
 - Add Code to battleScene.js to Return to Main World When Player Faints and Remove Doorway Initiation By Adding doorway.initiated = false to Both Characters After Fainting to Allow For World Movement Again
+- Also Add Code to Move Character Down From Doorway to Prevent Reinitialization Before Moving
 ```
  if (battleChar.health <= 0) {
   queue.push(() => {